jackmorrison/Google-Location-History/README.md

   </a>
 </p>

-I then broke down the data by year to highlight places visited across Ireland.
+I then broke down the data by year to highlight places visited across Ireland (and places lived in).

 <p align="center">